Jean Kittson

 Jean Kittson AM (born 1955) is an Australian performer, writer and comedian in theatre and print, on radio and television.
 She made her comedy debut at Melbourne's comedy venue Le Joke in a series of solo performances, and then in the stage version of Let The Blood Run Free.

 She came to national attention on The Big Gig.
 This was followed by Let the Blood Run Free, Kittson Fahey, the Great Debate series as well as Good News Week, The Glasshouse and The Einstein Factor.
 She is also well known for her lively comedy debates for the ABC, Channel 9 and Channel Ten and was a regular guest on Channel 7's the Morning Show, Channel 9's KAK Show and 20 to One.
 She has also been a judge on Strictly Speaking and a guest on Talkin' 'Bout Your Generation.

 Kittson is a regular guest on TGIF, ABC radio 702, Sydney and has been a regular columnist with New Weekly, Sunday Telegraph, the SMH Sydney Magazine, Inspire Magazine, and the Reader's Digest Health Smart magazine.

-She is the author of Tongue Lashing, published by Penguin.
-She also authored a book on menopause, You're Still Hot To Me in 2014.
+She is the author of Tongue Lashing, We Need to Talk About Mum and Dad on supporting ageing parents, and a book on menopause, You're Still Hot To Me.

 She was appointed a Member of the Order of Australia in the 2023 Australia Day Honours.